Find Schools

 • Assist faculty members or staff with student conferences.

-When polled, Graduate Teaching Assistants say the following skills are most frequently used in their jobs:
+These are the skills Graduate Teaching Assistants say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.